 According to Wikipedia, innovation is simply a "new idea, device or method."
 But where do new ideas, devices, and methods come from?
 And how do business leaders create an environment that churns out more of them?

 In my experience, the word innovation in business contexts has defied definition because it’s a lot less sexy than business leaders would have you believe.
 And shame on them.
 Even if we can define the word innovation doesn’t mean we know how to do it.

 What if innovation looked like asking questions?
 In my world, this would look like questioning what we know about technology and services, questioning how an organization works, questioning the way a team thinks about strategy.
 Consider Tesla.
 Many think the company’s innovation is its electric car, but in reality, its biggest innovation may come from the way it questions the traditional automobile industry, taking customer reservations ahead of production, eschewing traditional advertising, selling directly to consumers.

 Perhaps we should think of innovation in terms of physics.
 You have to set things in motion; create acceleration.
 You have to build an environment where things, people, products, and ideas can collide.
 Introduce new feedback channels.
 Take apart your deepest assumptions about a thing and see what it’s made of.
 In reality, innovation is messy – and most of the time – it looks more like a series of quantum interactions rather than the big bang.

-The truth is, most of us are not going to come up with a new product that will change the way we live.
-Invention is not our gift to the world.
+The truth is most of us are not going to come up with a new product that will change the way we live.
+The invention is not our gift to the world.
 Every time I think of an idea, Google is quick to show me that 4,000 other people have already thought of it.
-But hard work may be our gift.
+But hard work maybe our gift.
 Strong business leaders constantly ask what their teams are truly capable of.
 What kind of energy can we produce if we collide our ideas with reality, with a timeframe, with a demanding market?
 What happens when we think in new ways about old products and services?
-When we create new partnerships?
+When do we create new partnerships?
 Introduce teams to a new goal?